typescript-tea/core/guide/tutorial.md

 The last section of the code above starts the program by calling `Program.run()` passing the program and a function that can handle rendering the return value of the `view()` function in the program.
 This is sometimes refered to as the "runtime".
 The runtime lives outside your program and you start your program by giving it to the runtime, and then as your program runs it may communicate with the runtime in a few different way that we will explore later.
 The important part to know for now it that there are two main pieces to the archtiecture: your program which is 100% pure functions, and the runtime that can handle impure operations.

-## Using effects
+## Using commands

-You may notice that the return value from init() and update() is an array.
+You may notice that the return value from `init()` and `update()` is an array.
 Specifcially it is an array of exactly 2 items which is also known as a 2-tuple.
 The second item is optional so we can also return a 1-tuple which is what is done in the above program.
 The first item in the tuple is the state, and the second item is a `Cmd<Action>` which is used to tell the runtime that our program wants to do an effect, such as fetching data from a server.
 So lets make a little more interesting program where we fetch som data and display it (you can play with it [here](https://stackblitz.com/edit/react-ts-fp8roj)):

 ```ts
 import React from "react";